-Research CTE programs that may benefit the Vista community and students.
+Professional development and support to build CTE programs that may benefit the Vista community and students.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.